Welcome, Service Members!

 • Foreign Area Officer programs: Providing courses in over 40 foreign languages and supported through five regional study centers, KU offers 12-18 month MA programs for FAOs in the Americas, Europe, Eurasia, China, North Africa, Middle East, North Asia, and Sub-Saharan Africa.
 KU is one of the few universities nationwide that responded to the Army requirement and successfully developed multiple one-year MA programs for FAOs.

-• Masters in Digital Content Strategy: This program trains graduates to find, use and analyze information and data to solve organizational problems.
+• Masters in Digital and Integrated Marketing Communications (online): This program trains graduates to find, use and analyze information and data to solve organizational problems.
 Build skills you can use immediately while broadening your thinking and encouraging a mindset for adapting to the ever-changing digital landscape.
 With certificates in Social Media Strategy and Data Interpretation and Communication, you can become the information expert in your organization.

 • MBA - Petroleum Management: The MBA with a concentration in Petroleum Management combines a unique curriculum of master’s level business and engineering courses.
 It meets the requirements of active-duty U.S. Naval Supply Corps officers who have been selected by the Navy 811 program.